3.11. Virtual terminal

 2. Open the browser console.
 In Chrome, it is done with Ctrl+Shift+J. In Safari, it is done with Ctrl+Shift+I, Ctrl+Alt+C. For Mac - Cmd instead of Ctrl.

-3. Replace the demo key below with your real private key in PEM format (it must have that —–BEGIN PRIVATE KEY—– prefix in the beginning).
+3. Replace the demo key below with real private key in PEM format (it must have —–BEGIN PRIVATE KEY—– prefix in the beginning).

 var privateKeyPem = `-----BEGIN PRIVATE KEY-----\